Margin of safety, explained

 How big should your margin be?

 The discount should scale with uncertainty.
 A stable, predictable business with a decade of consistent returns might justify a 25–40% margin.
 A company whose future is harder to read demands 50% or more.
-The less sure you are, the larger the gap you insist on — you are buying protection against your own errors, not the company's.
+The less sure you are, the larger the gap you insist on.
+You are buying protection against your own errors, not the company's.

 This is also why quality comes first.
 A margin of safety on a weak business is a trap: the value you discounted from may itself be evaporating.
 Screening for quality before applying any discount keeps you from buying cheap things that deserve to be cheap.